 The Toronto School of Theology (TST) is a consortium of seven member colleges.
 All students select a college within which to study.
-Choosing a college may seem like a difficult decision.
-Rest assured, representatives from the TST colleges are available to assist you in making your choice and will help you discern whether their college is the right fit for you.
+Choosing a college may seem like a difficult decision, but rest assured, representatives from the TST colleges are available to assist you in making your choice and will help you discern whether their college is the right fit for you.

 For Basic Degree students pursuing professional programs such as the Master of Divinity, the greatest factor in your decision is whether a college is suitable for your preparation for ministry.
-Most students, then, choose the college that is within the tradition of the church within which they would like to pursue ministry after graduation.
+Most students choose the college that is within the tradition of the church within which they would like to pursue ministry after graduation.
 In the absence of an exact match, students choose the college which is closest to the tradition within which they wish to pursue ministry.

 For other basic degrees, students normally choose, as their home college, the institution that is closest to their own personal religious tradition, or an institution that represents a tradition within which the student would like to situate his or her learning.
 The curricular design for each program differs slightly at each college, so students are encouraged to contact more than one college to inquire about the programs that interest them.